 - Access to this profile is PUBLIC.
 All the information can be seen by everyone.

 I lived in Germany for a year and a half, and later translated scientific and engineering material (including a textbook) from German to English.
 Here at Tatoeba, I've translated from German to English upon request (perhaps a hundred sentences or so).
-However, I've done far more translation from Hebrew to English (several thousand sentences), since I've been working on my Hebrew just about every day from late 2012 until early 2017.
+However, I've done far more translation from Hebrew to English (several thousand sentences), since I worked on my Hebrew just about every day from late 2012 until early 2017.
 At that point, I switched over to working on my Russian.
 Once I get good enough in that language, I'll translate from Russian to English.

 *** MY CONTRIBUTIONS TO TATOEBA ***

 In January 2014, I began coordinating between administrators, developers, and contributors.
 In March 2014, I officially became an admin myself.